The Polite Code Reviewer

 What is this post about, guyz!?
 OMG!

 Lately some work colleagues told me that my code reviews are a little bit “different”.
 Being the very self-confident person that I am, I started to ask myself (and other people) what could I do to make them better.
-Then I discovered, much to my surprise, that the “difference” in this case is actually a good thing.
+Then I discovered, much to my surprise, that the “difference” in this case was actually a good thing.

 I’ll try to break down into steps the thought process that make me review code the way I do nowadays.